 Most of the social issues addressed in the film will mean little to today’s viewer of the film, which makes Cuore di mamma a period film.
 The violent and surprising ending of the movie compensates for the dragging pace of the action, yet somehow I feel that if the film’s story was told in a short film format (under 15 minutes), its effectiveness could have been much greater.

-While most European audiences won’t notice, I must warn the conservatives among you that, as often is the case with many European films, Cuore di mamma does contain several naturalistic scenes which are integrated in the plot and lack any real controversial or suggestive nature.
+While most European audiences won’t notice, I must warn the conservatives among you that, as often is the case with many European films, Cuore di mamma does contain several naturalistic scenes integrated in the plot and lack any real controversial or suggestive nature.

 I did not enjoy the film, probably due to my lack of understanding of the period political satire and overtones that were in abundance in the story.
 While the attempt was to genuinely capture the spirit of Italian life during the 60s by focusing on one dysfunctional family, somehow the way the story was presented failed to interest me in the characters or make me care about their fate.